Denpeer/VirtualHumansContext/README.md

 Contextproject 2016 Virtual Humans.

-Our connector fork can be found at https://github.com/Denpeer/tygron.git
+The connector fork can be found at https://github.com/levilime/contextvh.git